rpriam/narremgen-code/README.md

 ## Warning

 Only informed users or trainers should use this system in practice.  <br>
-Some advice may be missing or mistaken du to ia/programming choices.  <br>
+Some advice may be missing or mistaken du to ia/programming.  <br>
 In future automatic checkings may be implemented for end user.

 ## References